 "You don't just fall into Enlightenment, you have to dismantle the mind."

-Practicing Self-Discipline: There are vast contradictions between Source Principles and the conditioned human awareness (Delusional Perception), especially in today's fast paced, consumer driven world.
+Practicing Self-Discipline: There are vast contradictions between Source Principles and the conditioned human awareness (delusional perception), especially in today's fast-paced, consumer-driven world.
 The first step in self-discipline is to STOP.
-The reactions have to Stop, the excuses have to Stop, the Mind itself has to Stop.
-The Mind has sustained the illusion, and now we will use it to stop the delusion.
-Once you have stopped a delusional thought, you can begin to question and release the beliefs, concepts, and emotions related to limitation, loss, and separation using the “3 Steps To Truth” self-inquiry method which applies the Mystic 7 Source Principles.
-This takes great strength, courage and loads of practice, but the ability to remain blissful in the Enlightened Mind makes it all worthwhile.
+The reactions have to stop, the excuses have to stop, and the mind itself has to stop.
+The mind has sustained the illusion, and now we will use it to stop the delusion.
+Once you have stopped a delusional thought, you can begin to question and release the beliefs, concepts, and emotions related to limitation, loss, and separation using the 3 Steps To Truth self-inquiry method which applies the Mystic 7 Source Principles.
+This takes great strength, courage and loads of practice, but the ability to remain blissful in the enlightened mind makes it all worthwhile.

-You will discover that the Mystic 7 Source Principles are common to all mystical writings over thousands of years, as they describe the Direct Personal Experiences of Infinite Consciousness.
-You can expect these Experiences as part of the Awakening process.
+You will discover that the Mystic 7 Source Principles are common to all mystical writings over thousands of years, as they describe the direct personal experiences of Infinite Consciousness.
+You can expect these experiences as part of the awakening process.
 Once you begin to recognize them, they will become more frequent.
-The Stop Signs on each of the Mystic 7 Principle pages point to contradictory thoughts and concepts in conditioned thinking and can be used as a Self-Inquiry practice that leads to dismantling the mind, while embracing your innate Source wisdom.
+The RED FLAGS on each of the Mystic 7 Principle pages point to contradictory thoughts and concepts in conditioned thinking and can be used as a Self-Inquiry practice that leads to dismantling the mind while embracing your innate Source wisdom.